priyanshrathod0603/Inventory-Management-System/.ai/SECURITY_RULES.md

 ---

-## 2. Server-Authoritative Authorization & RBAC
+## 2. Server-Authoritative Authorization & Universal Admin Access

 1. **Server as Sole Security Boundary**:
    * Frontend permission checks, hidden buttons, and disabled UI elements are strictly for **user experience guidance**.
-   * The NestJS backend MUST independently authorize every incoming request using NestJS `Guards` and verify role permissions against the database/session cache.
+   * The NestJS backend MUST independently authorize every incoming request using NestJS `Guards` (`SessionAuthGuard`, `PermissionsGuard`).
-2. **Granular Permission Checks**:
-   * Endpoints must be protected by explicit permission guards (e.g. `@RequirePermissions('create_sale')`, `@RequirePermissions('adjust_stock')`).
-   * Never rely on coarse role name string checks alone.
-3. **Least Privilege Enforcement**:
-   * **Cashier / Staff Restrictions**: Cashiers must never be authorized to view product cost/purchase prices, perform unrestricted stock adjustments, delete products, access system settings, or delete/void invoices without manager PIN approval.
+2. **Single Universal Admin Access Model (DECISION-016)**:
+   * All authenticated users operate with full operational permissions across the platform.
+   * The backend provisions all 38 system permissions from the `permissions` table to every authenticated session.
+   * Multi-role hierarchy (Admin, Manager, Cashier, Staff) and the `roles` / `role_permissions` tables have been permanently superseded and removed.
+3. **Historical RBAC Restrictions Superseded**:
+   * Prior granular role restrictions (e.g. Cashier vs Manager PIN approvals) are marked as SUPERSEDED (DECISION-016).
+All authenticated store operators have full operational capabilities.
-   * Database credentials and service accounts must operate with minimal necessary table permissions.
+   * Database credentials and service accounts continue to operate with minimal necessary table permissions.

 ---